lxndrblz/Airports/README.md

 # Complete List of IATA Airports with Details
 An up to date CSV dump of the [Travelhackingtool.com](https://www.travelhackingtool.com) airport database with basic information about every IATA airport and city code in the world.
 The IATA codes had been used as a primary value.
-Each entry contains IATA code, ICAO code, Timezone, name, city code, two-letter ISO country code, URL, elevation above sea level in feet, coordinates in decimal degrees, geo encoded city, county and state.
+Each entry contains IATA code, ICAO code, Timezone, name, city code, two-letter ISO country code, URL, elevation above sea level in feet, latitude and longitude in decimal degrees, geo encoded city, county and state.

 ## Maintenance